 Tickets cost £6.00 for children and £10.00 for adults and are available here.
 The exhibition is open from the 10th July until the 18th August.
-The majority of the work which is displayed is available for the public to purchase, with the proceeds going towards the Royal Academy’s Schools bursaries scheme, the exhibition is also helping to support future artistic talents.
+The majority of the work that is displayed is available for the public to purchase, with the proceeds going towards the Royal Academy’s Schools bursaries scheme, as the exhibition is directly helping to support future artistic talents.

 The exhibition opens from 10am Monday to Thursday, Saturday and Sunday until 6pm and on Friday closes at a later time of 10pm.

 So after wandering around and soaking in the beautiful art, why not treat yourself again, this time to one of our gorgeous cocktails at DUKES Bar?